Curated Wireless Datasets for Aerial Network Research: Literature Review and Contributions

 In parallel, studies on terrestrial and regional spectrum occupancy, such as that by Chennamsetty \textit{et al.}, have demonstrated the utility of passive spectrum monitoring across 4G and 5G bands, though such efforts remain disconnected from the aerial domain~\cite{chennamsetty2023real}.
 While most prior efforts have focused on targeted aerial tests or single-purpose deployments, a few have investigated broader spectrum usage trends under real-world operational conditions.
 For instance, Kuester \textit{et al.} presented a comprehensive study of radio spectrum occupancy during the COVID-19 pandemic, capturing temporal and spatial variations in 4G and 5G usage across multiple urban and suburban locations using passive monitoring equipment~\cite{kuester2022radio}.
 Although not UAV-specific, such work underscores the value of large-scale, reproducible spectrum datasets in understanding wireless dynamics and informs the design of future aerial deployments.

 Ensuring future progress in aerial connectivity research requires sustained support for measurement platforms that emphasize openness, documentation, and multi-modal sensing capabilities.
 The community would benefit from initiatives that align with FAIR data principles (\underline{F}indable, \underline{A}ccessible, \underline{I}nteroperable, and \underline{R}eusable)~\cite{wilkinson2016fair}, enabling standardized benchmarking and accelerating advancements toward 5G-Advanced and 6G network deployments.
+In this work, the presented datasets follow these principles by being findable through publicly indexed repositories with persistent citations, accessible through open download links and accompanying documentation, interoperable via widely used data formats and analysis tools such as MATLAB and Python, and reusable through detailed metadata, experiment descriptions, and provided processing and simulation scripts.

+In contrast to prior surveys that focus primarily on analytical models or isolated experimental campaigns, this work complements the state of the art by emphasizing empirical data resources themselves.
+By situating existing datasets within a unified taxonomy and access framework, the manuscript provides a data-centric perspective on the evolution of aerial wireless research, highlighting trends toward cross-layer measurement, heterogeneous platforms, and reproducible experimentation.